-Welcome to Newfoundland and Labrador, Canada, the most easterly edge of North America.
-This is where the sun rises first and where Vikings landed over 1,000 years ago.
+Newfoundland Tour Packages explore the most easterly edge of North America.
+Newfoundland and Labrador is where the sun rises first and where Vikings landed over 1,000 years ago.
 This place is home to the oldest settlement and the oldest city in North America, but is the youngest province of Canada.
 A vast land, with a relatively small population, Newfoundland and Labrador has some of the friendliest people you'll ever meet.
 Here, you can immerse yourself in wilderness solitude one day and embrace a vibrant culture at the cutting edge of the contemporary western world the next.

 Deer Lake is the air arrival destination for Gros Morne National Park, Humber Valley Resort and other parts of western Newfoundland.
 (Airport code: YDF.)
 Car rentals: Avis, Budget, Enterprise, National, Thrifty.
 There are two hotels with a total of 143 rooms in the town, and the resort and park are each 30-45 minutes’ drive away.
 Corner Brook (population 25,000) and Marble Mountain Ski Resort are an hour away.
 The superferry terminal at Port aux Basques, with service to North Sydney, Nova Scotia, is 2.5-3 hours away.
 L’Anse aux Meadows National Historic Site, a tenth-century Viking village, is four hours north on Route 430.Read More